onnx/onnx-mlir/docs/ConstPropagationPass.md

 There is a limitation in writing DRRs for `--constprop-onnx` pass so that the memory footprint is minimized, that is:
-- Never use ONNXConstant in the result patterns of a DRR, because this ONNXConstant will not be managed by the buffer pool.
+- Do not use ONNXConstantOp directly in the result patterns of a DRR, because this ONNXConstant will create a new DenseElementsAttr which consumes memory.
+Creating an ONNXConstantOp should be done with `createConstantOpAndStoreBufferPtr`.

-We will explain how to construct a returned ONNXConstant in [Step 2](#step2).
+We will explain in detail how to construct a returned ONNXConstant in [Step 2](#step2).

 Now, we go through a simple example that adds constant propagation for ONNXAddOp.